Vision Zero

 Group of People on Sidewalk for a Walk Audit of a Busy City Street

 Every year, over 40,000 people are killed and many more are seriously injured on roads in the United States.
 In Worcester, too many people have lost their lives on our streets.
 This is simply unacceptable.
-Starting this year, the City of Worcester is approaching transportation safety in a new way.
+In 2024, the City of Worcester decided to approach transportation safety in a new way.
 That approach is called Vision Zero.

 Screenshot of Page on the Vision Zero Story Map Site